PsrSigSim/PsrSigSim/docs/tutorial_1.rst

 And that’s all that needs to be done to simulate a signal!
 If you want to view the simulated signal, you can access the full data array through ``signal_1.data``.
-Two ways to look at the data are to just plot an individual frequency channel, or make a 2-D of the power as a function of the pulse phase and frequency channel, both of which are demonstrated below.
+Two ways to look at the data are to just plot an individual frequency channel (a phase plot), or make a 2-D of the power as a function of the pulse phase and frequency channel (a filterbank plot), both of which are demonstrated below.

 .. code:: python